 3. The application must be completed and submitted within the specified deadline, following the instructions provided by the university.

 4. Applications are typically evaluated based on academic achievements, research potential, leadership abilities, and other relevant factors.
-Each participating institution has its own selection committee responsible for the assessment.
+Each participating institution has its selection committee responsible for the assessment.

 Scholarship Application Deadlines